 In a message to shareholders, WICC CEO Scott Tannas provided the following commentary:

-– Golden Health Care is slightly behind on their year-to-date budget, while dealing with rising costs and a modest increase in vacancy rates.
+– Golden Health Care continues to deal with rising costs, somewhat mitigated by improved vacancy rates.
 Q3 and Q4 revenue will benefit from a recent annual rent increase, and management remains focused on improving occupancy and achieving its budgeted result for the full calendar year.

-We are working closely with our equity partners and with management teams at Foothills and Golden Health to increase profitability in 2022.
+We are focused, along with our equity partners and management teams to increase earnings, and be set up for success in 2023.
 Strong growth continues at Fortress, Ocean Sales and GlassMasters, with opportunities for each of these companies to meet or exceed their annual targets.
-We remain focused on achieving a strong consolidated financial result for Western in 2022 and beyond”.
+We remain focused on achieving a strong consolidated financial result for Western in 2022 and beyond.”

 About The Western Investment Company of Canada

 Western is a unique publicly traded, private equity company founded by a group of successful Western Canadian business people, and dedicated to building and maintaining ownership in successful Western Canadian companies, and helping them to grow.
 The company’s shares are traded on the TSX Venture Exchange under the symbol WI.
 For more information on the company, please visit its website at www.winv.ca.